Asbestos is a group of silicate minerals known to cause a rare form of cancer called mesothelioma.

 Throughout this time, more people came forward with asbestos-related diseases, and reports have shown that many manufacturers realized the health risks but still continued its use.
 By the 1960s, however, researchers conclusively proved that asbestos could cause the rare cancer mesothelioma.
+Mesothelioma can form in the lungs, abdomen, or heart and has an average life expectancy of 12 months.
 More companies were beginning to be held liable for exposure and the diseases these workers faced.

 While some types of asbestos are more dangerous than others, they are all labeled carcinogenic today.
 No amount of exposure to any kind of asbestos is considered safe and can lead to mesothelioma or other diseases.

 Asbestosis: A chronic lung disease resulting from scar tissue on the tissue lining the lungs after prolonged asbestos exposure.
 Asbestosis can often be a precursor to mesothelioma.

 Lung Cancer: Though the leading cause of lung cancer is smoking, asbestos exposure can also be a factor in its development–especially when combined with smoking.
 Lung cancer is the result of abnormal cell growth in the lungs.

 Pleural Effusion: An unnatural increased in fluid around the lungs, it can often be a precursor to other asbestos-related diseases.
 This condition can appear within 10 years of exposure.